JamesWoolfenden/learn-terraform/docs/control.md

 When to use:
 Some objects are neither the landing Zone nor a single services application code.
-Each environment/workspace <name> has a build process and life-cycle.
+Each environment/workspace '<name>' has a build process and life-cycle.

 ```tree
 ├───eks